Terminator: Resistance: Infiltrator Mode

-A lone Terminator in an unknown region of Los Angeles is dispatched by Skynet to locate and terminate Tech-Com officer Daniel Ramirez in a covert Tech-Com Bunker.
-To locate it, the T-800 kills multiple humans, ranging from local scavengers to garrisoned Tech-Com soldiers while also obtaining weapons from hidden caches by the aforementioned foes.
-Some of these weapons are iconic weapons used by the terminator models of the films, including a Minigun, an Uzi 9 mm and a Longslide laser-sighted pistol.
-After completing its objective of eliminating Ramirez, the T-800 accesses and sends Skynet the data related to John Connor, being the name of his mother, Sarah Connor.
+A lone damaged T-800 model infiltrator in an unknown region of Los Angeles is dispatched by Skynet to locate and terminate Tech-Com officer Daniel Ramirez in a covert Tech-Com Bunker.
+To locate and gain access to the bunker the infiltrator harvests intel from the local area, including from scavenger hideouts, Resistance checkpoints, and Tech-Com facilities while using any and all means at its disposal including weapon caches and items picked up from the enemy.
+After completing its objective of eliminating Ramirez, the infiltrator accesses the Resistance computer in the base and sends Skynet data related to John Connor, being the name of his mother Sarah Connor.

 Release

 In August 2013, UK video game publisher Reef Entertainment announced the acquisition of the video game rights from StudioCanal for Terminator 2: Judgment Day, and their intention to use them to create a video game with the working title Terminators: The Video Game.

 Terminator: Resistance was announced in September 2019.
-It was developed by Poland-based Teyon, and published by Reef Entertainment.
-In Europe and Australia, Terminator: Resistance was released for PlayStation 4, Windows, and Xbox One on November 15, 2019.
-The Windows version also received a U.S. release on November 14, through Steam.
-In the U.S., the home console versions were delayed from December 3 to 10, 2019.
+It was developed by Poland-based Teyon and published by Reef Entertainment.
+In Europe and Australia, the game was released for PlayStation 4, Windows, and Xbox One on November 15, 2019.
+The Windows version also received a United States release on November 14 through Steam.
+In the US, the home console versions were delayed from December 3 to December 10.
 The release was subsequently pushed back to January 7, 2020, due to unexpected manufacturing delays.
 In Europe, the game included a free prequel comic book.

 A sixth film in the franchise, Terminator: Dark Fate, was released shortly prior to the game's release, but the game does not have any relation or connection to its plot or characters.

-An enhanced version of the game for PlayStation 5 was announced in December 2020, and was originally set to be released on March 26, 2021, but was delayed to April 30, 2021.
+An enhanced version of the game for PlayStation 5 was announced in December 2020 and released on April 30, 2021.
+An Xbox Series X/S version was released on October 27, 2023.

 Reception

-The PlayStation 4 version of Terminator: Resistance received "generally unfavorable" reviews according to Metacritic, while the other versions received "mixed or average" reviews.
+Terminator: Resistance received "mixed or average" reviews from critics, while the PS4 version received "generally unfavorable" reviews, according to review aggregator website Metacritic.
 The Windows version received "very positive" user reviews from Steam players.

 Wesley Yin-Poole of Eurogamer called it "generic and boring".
 Alex Avard of GamesRadar called it the best Terminator game he had ever played, but wrote that "given the series' historically poor record when it comes to interactive entertainment, that's an admittedly low bar to clear."
 Avard also called it the worst game he had played in 2019.
 Zack Zwiezen of Kotaku favorably compared it with two earlier games published in the 1990s: The Terminator: Future Shock and Skynet.

 The Annihilation Line DLC received "mixed or average" reviews according to Metacritic.
 Aaron Potter of Push Square opined that it lacked refinement as a result of budgetary issues, while Tristan Ogilvie of IGN called it "as forgettable" as the main game.
 Other critics noted improvements over the main game.